 Plumeria Care Regimen

-I would like to share our vision of the best Plumeria care regimen for all plumeria growers.
-I hope the following helps you with your goals and plans for the year.
+I want to share our vision of the best Plumeria care regimen for all plumeria growers.
+I hope the following helps you with your goals and plans.

-At the beginning of each season, we examine what we did last year and try to determine how we can improve our methods and products.
-The following is an outline of what we're planning for our Care Regimen at Florida Colors Nursery.
+At the beginning of each season, we examine what we did last year and determine how to improve our methods and products.
+The following is an outline is a description of what we do yearly for our Care Regimen at Florida Colors Nursery.
 Please keep in mind your growing environment and how it differs from South Florida Zone 10B.
 The start of your plan should correspond to when you are past the threat of a frost or freeze.
-You should also make a plan to protect you plumeria from cold weather, just in case you get caught.
+You should also make a plan to protect your plumeria from cold weather, just in case you get caught.

-I highly suggest getting a Soil Test to determine what nutrients your soil has or doesn't have.
-The more you know about your soil and environment the better decisions you can make about caring for your plumeria.
-The soil test will indicate what nutrients are present, but locked up or that you need micronutrients.
+I suggest getting a Soil Test to determine what nutrients your soil has or doesn't have.
+The more you know about your soil and environment, the better decisions you can make about caring for your plumeria.
+The soil test will indicate what nutrients are present but locked up or that you need micronutrients.

 Removing damaged branches and roots.

-When: Prior to putting them out for spring.
+- When: Before putting them out for spring.

 Checking and Spraying tips for insects

-When: Prior to putting them out for spring from storage or as leaves and blooms start to grow
+- When: Before putting them out for spring from storage or as leaves and blooms start to grow.

-Greenhouses & pots, you should have been controlling pest all winter.
+- Greenhouses & pots, you should have been controlling pest all winter.
 But it is still a good idea to treat before taking out.
-I suggest you spray two weeks prior to taking them out and again right after taking out for Spring.
+I suggest you spray two weeks before taking them out and again right after taking out for Spring.

-How: Spray or mist to cover entire plant.
+- How: Spray or mist to cover the entire plant.

 Plumeria waking up from Dormancy

-When: As soon as you see sign of your plumeria waking up and if the weather allows.
+- When: As soon as you see signs of your plumeria waking up and if the weather allows.

-What: Soak your plumeria roots with a mixture of water, root activator (Carl Pools Root Activator) and a bio stimulate (Vitazyme) to help give them a kick-start.
+- What: Soak your plumeria roots with a mixture of water, root activator, and a bio stimulate to help give them a kick-start.

-How: Soak your bare rooted plants for about 1 hour.
-Soak your potted plants from bottom up or drench.
-Drench you're in ground plants with 1 to 2 gals.
+- How: Soak your bare-rooted plants for about 1 hour.
+Soak your potted plants from the bottom-up or drench.
+Drench your in-ground plants with 1 to 2 gals.

-Why: A bio stimulate (Vitazyme) helps the overall health of the plants and the root activator (Carl Pool Root Activator) give the roots a kick-start with what they need to wake up and start growing.
+- Why: A bio stimulate helps the plants' overall health, and the root activator gives the roots a kick-start with what they need to wake up and start growing as soon as possible.